d1lm/d1lm.github.io/essays/design-patterns.md

 ---
 layout: essay
 type: essay
-title: Ol' reliable, Design Patterns
+title: The Only Thing we Invent are New Design Patterns.
 # All dates must be YYYY-MM-DD format!
 date: 2020-12-3
 labels: